+David Bergé looks at photography through the lens of the body.
 Rather than employing only the optical application of the camera, his work revolves around the gaps in space and time that have emerged through the invention of photography.

-Bergé’s work has been presented at various international art centers including Kunsthal Extra City in Antwerp (2015, 2016); CAC in Vilnius (2015); NETWERK Center for Contemporary Art, Aalst (2012, 2015); SALT, Istanbul (2011); Maison Particulière, Brussels (2014); Goethe Institute New Delhi (2011); TanzQuartier Wien, Vienna (2010) and Kunsthaus Muerz, Muerzzuschlag, (2012).
+Bergé’s work has been presented at various international art centers including Kunsthal Extra City in Antwerp (2018, 2015, 2016); CAC in Vilnius (2015); NETWERK Center for Contemporary Art, Aalst (2015, 2012, 2009); STUK arts center in Leuven (2017, 2013); SALT, Istanbul (2011); Maison Particulière, Brussels (2014); Goethe Institute New Delhi (2011); TanzQuartier Wien, Vienna (2010) and Kunsthaus Muerz, Muerzzuschlag (2012).
 He published a book with MER.
 Paper Kunsthalle (2015).

 Since 2009, Bergé has been teaching as well as speaking about his work at a number of different institutions, including Srishti School of Art, Design and Technology in Bangalore (IN); Beckett University in Leeds (UK), Ghent University (BE); UdK, University of the Arts in Berlin; LUCA school of the Arts, Brussels, and many others.

 David Bergé currently lives in Athens and Brussels where his work has received support from government funding bodies.
 He holds an MA from the Dutch Art Institute (2017) and an MFA from LUCA Brussels (2005).
-His work is being produced by the organization Platform 0090.
+His work is being supported by the organization Platform 0090.